Raphaelle1994/SQL_Project_Data_Job_Analysis/README.md

 # Introduction

-📊 This project focuses on on data analyst roles and aims to identify top-paying jobs, in-demand skills, and high paying skills within the french job market!
+📊 This project focuses on on data analyst roles and aims to identify top-paying jobs, in-demand skills, and high paying skills within the French job market!

 🔍 [Link to SQL queries](/project_sql/)